 - 3. Specialty drugs are injectable, infused, oral, topical, or inhaled therapies that often require specialized delivery handling monitoring and administration and are generally high cost.
 These drugs must be purchased through Providence Health Plan's designated Specialty Pharmacy.
 Due to the nature of these medications, specialty drugs and are limited to a 30-day supply.
 Specialty drugs are indicated on the Providence Health Plan's Formulary as "specialty" in the status column.
 In rare circumstances, specialty medications may be filled for greater than a 30-day supply; in these cases, additional specialty cost share(s) may apply. - 4.
 Self-injectable medications are only covered when they are being self-administered and labeled by the FDA for self-administration; in some cases, a Prior Authorization may be required for the drug.
 Documentation of self-administration may also be required.
 Drugs labeled for self-administration that are being administered by a provider will fall to the Member's medical benefit. - 5.
-Medications, drugs or hormones prescribed to stimulate growth are not covered except when there is a laboratory confirmed diagnosis of growth hormone deficiency for children through 18 years of age and when prescribed for the treatment of documented pituitary destruction in adults. - 6.
 Compound prescription drugs must contain at least one ingredient that is an FDAapproved prescription drug in a therapeutic amount, must meet Providence Health Plan's Medical Necessity criteria, and be purchased at a Participating Pharmacy.
 Compounded drugs from bulk powders that are not a component of a FDA-approved drug are not covered.
-Claims are subject to clinical review for Medical Necessity and are not guaranteed for payment. - 7.
+Claims are subject to clinical review for Medical Necessity and are not guaranteed for payment. - 6.
 Bupropion, Chantix, nicotine replacement gum and patches are covered in full.
-All smoking cessation drugs and nicotine replacement therapies must be purchased at a Participating Pharmacy. - 8.
+All smoking cessation drugs and nicotine replacement therapies must be purchased at a Participating Pharmacy. - 7.
 In accordance with the ACA, your Plan provides coverage in full of certain medications, including contraceptives, when these medications are purchased from Participating Pharmacies.
 Not all preventive medications are required to be covered in full by the ACA.
 Medications in this category may be subject to medical management techniques to determine frequency, method, treatment, or setting.
-Brand medications for which a generic is available will not be covered in full unless the Member has received Prior Authorization from Providence Health Plan. - 9.
+Brand medications for which a generic is available will not be covered in full unless the Member has received Prior Authorization from Providence Health Plan. - 8.
 Vacation supply medication refill overrides are limited to a 30-day supply once per Calendar Year, unless otherwise provided under your Plan.
-Additional exceptions may be granted on a case-by-case basis. - 10.
+Additional exceptions may be granted on a case-by-case basis. - 9.
 A 30 day supply medication refill override will be granted if you are out of medication and have not yet received your drugs from a participating mail order pharmacy.